-Once you enabled the Sharing settings to “Anyone” both at the tenant and at the site collection level, the next thing to look at is: Disable “Limited-access user permission lockdown mode”
+Once you enabled the Sharing settings to “Anyone” both at the tenant and the site collection level, the next thing to look at is: Disable “Limited-access user permission lockdown mode.”

 - Go to Your site collection >> Click on Settings Gear >> Click on “Site Information” >> Click on “View All Site Information” link.